wrandelshofer/FastDoubleParser/README.md

 ### `BigDecimal` and `BigInteger` parsers

-On common input data, the fast `BigDecimal` and `BigInteger` parsers are about as fast as `java.math.BigDecimal(String)` and `java.math.BigInteger(String)`.
+On common input data, the fast `BigDecimal` and `BigInteger` parsers are slightly faster than `java.math.BigDecimal(String)` and `java.math.BigInteger(String)`.

 For less common inputs with many digits, the fast parsers can be a lot faster than their `java.math` counterparts.
-The fast parsers can convert even the longest supported inputs in less than 6 minutes, whereas their `java.math` counterparts need months (!).
+The fast parsers can convert even the longest supported inputs in less than 6 minutes, whereas their `java.math` counterparts need months!

 The fast parsers convert digit characters from base 10 to a bit sequence in base 2 using a divide-and-conquer algorithm.
 Small sequences of digits are converted